-To enable the students to understand the basic concepts of money and functioning of the money market.

-To familiarize students with the basic concepts of public finance, day to day fiscal management, the efficiency, equity aspects of taxation of the centre, state and the local governments.
+- To enable the students to understand the basic concepts of money and functioning of the money market. - To familiarize students with the basic concepts of public finance, day to day fiscal management, the efficiency, equity aspects of taxation of the centre, state and the local governments.

-Understand the meaning of public finance or government finance; its nature, subject matter, explain the differences between public finance and private finance and differentiate between the public and private goods revenue receipts, understand the tax and no-tax revenues, the causes of increasing public expenditure in the modern economies public expenditure in a developing economy

-Classify the public revenue and its various sources; revenue receipts and nonbehind the growing public debt, describe how the debt is repaid, the role of public debt in developing countries.
+- Understand the meaning of public finance or government finance; its nature, subject matter, explain the differences between public finance and private finance and differentiate between the public and private goods - Classify the public revenue and its various sources; revenue receipts and non- revenue receipts, understand the tax and no-tax revenues, the causes of increasing public expenditure in the modern economies - Explain the varying effects of public expenditure on the economy and role of public expenditure in a developing economy - Understand the various sources of government borrowing and the reasons behind the growing public debt, describe how the debt is repaid, the role of public debt in developing countries.